 General Agriculture is within the Agriculture & Agriculture Operations field of study.
 3,134 General Agriculture students graduate each year from Agriculture & Agriculture Operations programs.
 In the United States, General Agriculture is the 131st most popular college major.

 Go over the ranking breakdown for more info about the selection of the most popular General Agriculture schools.

 Tarleton State University is a wonderful choice for students pursuing a General Agriculture degree.
 Stephenville, Texas presents a quaint small-town atmosphere for students to learn in.

 It's difficult to beat Texas A&M University - College Station if you want to study General Agriculture.
+Agriculture graduates from Texas A&M University - College Station receive an earnings boost of approximately 32.0% over the typical income of Agriculture majors.
 College Station, Texas is an appropriate area for young people who appreciate the fast-paced urban lifestyle.

 Any student pursuing a degree in General Agriculture has to look into West Texas A&M University.
 Students who love a more relaxed life will appreciate the school's setting in the small town of Canyon, Texas.

 It's hard to beat Sam Houston State University if you want to pursue General Agriculture as a major.
-Graduates from the General Agriculture program at Sam Houston State University earn 2.3% above the the standard college graduate in this field.
 Huntsville, Texas presents a charming small-town setting for young people to learn in.

 Applicants should not let concerns about affordability stop them from applying to this school since 68.0% of undergraduates receive financial aid.
 This institution tries to keep costs reasonable for students.
 In fact, the average student leaves the university with just $23,160 in student loans.
 Get all of the vital specifics on SHSU by checking out their scorecard.